neomatrix369/java-10-and-beyond/java10/session-1-Local-Variable-Type-Inference/04_Full_uses/README.md

 **Local Variable Type Inference for all Types example**

-This example is a class named `FullUsesTypes` wichs its methods should use `Type Inference` to declare variables using them in Expressions, Statements, and Blocks as Loops.
+This example is a class named `Java10var` whose methods should use `Type Inference` to declare variables using them in Expressions, Statements, and Blocks as Loops.

 Perform the below commands to see the contents of the respective Java classes contained in the src folder:

-    $ cat src/com/typeinference/FullUsesTypes.java
+    $ cat src/com/typeinference/Java10var.java

 **Note:** in case one of the below `.sh` script fails due to the `tree` command, please take a look at Download and install the `tree` and `wget` command section in the `README.md` file and apply the appropriate solution.